 End Level ($275+)

-This is when you get to the creme de la creme of artisanal raw denim.
-The jeans at this level aren’t so much objectively “better” than the ones at the mid-level, they just have fabrics, detail, and designs that you can’t find anywhere else.
+This is when you get to the crème de la crème of artisanal raw denim.
+The jeans at this level aren’t so much objectively “better” than the ones at the mid-level; they just have fabrics, details, and designs that you can’t find anywhere else.
 If you’ve got the itch, these are the only jeans that can scratch it.

-Almost every single fabric used at this level is designed and produced exclusively for the company in question: Pure Blue Japan and ONI offer incredibly slubby and neppy denim, Iron Heart has its 21oz.-plus heavies, The Flat Head has its famously fast fading 3XXX denim, the list could go on.
-Samurai Jeans have a range of famous fabrics, some of which woven from cotton from its very own cotton farm!
-You will also see more unsanforized / loomstate denim, as that’s the original way denim was made and it arguably yields more interesting fades.
+Almost every single fabric used at this level is designed and produced exclusively for the company in question: Pure Blue Japan and ONI offer incredibly slubby and/or neppy denims, Iron Heart has its 21oz.-plus heavies, the list goes on.
+Samurai Jeans has a range of famous fabrics, some of which are woven from cotton from the brand’s very own cotton farm!
+You will also see more unsanforized / loomstate denim in this tier, as that’s the original way denim was made, and it arguably yields more interesting fades.

 Pure Blue Japan Double Slub denim via Redcast Heritage

 Production also happens not only in the brand’s home country but almost exclusively in-house.
 Most of the companies at this level are Japanese and have their own employees as well as a connection to a mill.
-This way the entire creation of the jeans happens entirely within the company, with little to no outside contracting.
-In the United States, End-level denim often comes from One one-man brand operations like Roy Denim (RIP) and WH Ranch Dungarees.
-Each of which only has a sole maker that handles all of the designing, drafting, sewing, and promotion themself.
+This way, the entire creation of the jeans happens entirely within the company, with little to no outside contracting.
+In the United States, End-level denim often comes from one-man brand operations like Roy Denim (RIP) and Tilden.
+Each of which only has a sole maker that handles all of the designing, drafting, sewing, and promoting themself.

-The end tier is also where you’ll find more particular heritage details like cinch backs, crotch rivets, a particular type of pocket or silhouette that was only made for six months in the 1890s — nerdy stuff.
+The end tier is also where you may find more particular heritage details like cinch backs, crotch rivets, a particular type of pocket, or a silhouette that was only made for six months in the 1890s — nerdy stuff.

 Makers of end-tier jeans include: